 In addition to surgery, other treatments for cancer may include:

-If you have a lump of unknown origin, ask a doctor if you should have it checked out.
-Whatever the cause, early diagnosis and treatment generally results in more options and a better outcome.
+If you find a lump and don’t know what’s caused it, ask a doctor if you should have it checked out.
+Whatever the cause, early diagnosis and treatment generally result in more options and a better outcome.